Ballot Measure-o-meter

 Montana

-After a number of interferences from anti-abortion lawmakers, this November’s CI-128 would affirm in the state constitution the right to make decisions about one’s own pregnancy, including the right to abortion up to the point of viability.
+After a number of interferences from anti-abortion lawmakers, CI-128 affirms in the state constitution the right to make decisions about one’s own pregnancy, including the right to abortion up to the point of viability.

 Learn More Here